dustinpfister/hexo_sitesource/source/_drafts/phaser-input-pointers.md

 ---
 title: Getting started with multi touch with the phaser pointers array.
-date: 2017-10-11 13:37:00
+date: 2017-10-19 10:53:00
 tags: [js,phaser,games]
 layout: post
 categories: phaser
 ---

 The pointers array in phaser will contain an array of pointer objects for each non mouse pointer object.
+This can be useful for working on any project that may involve multi touch.

 <!-- more -->